Netcracker/KubeMarine/documentation/Maintenance.md

 NAME          SCHEDULE      TIMEZONE   SUSPEND   ACTIVE   LAST SCHEDULE   AGE etcd-backup   */5 * * * *   <none>     False     0        <none>          35s
 ```

+That CronJob runs two scripts periodically.
+The first one create ETCD snapshot with the name like `etcd-snapshot-20260311_114008_15743.db` on PersistentVolume.
+The second one delete the snapshots with the age more than `ststorage_depth`

 To disable the existing CronJob procedure config is the following: